Hrvoje Vukčić Hrvatinić: Rise of Vukčić's power

 After the crowning of Ladislaus as the Croatian-Hungarian King in Zadar in 1403, and in political maneuvering against his arch political rival and enemy, the King Sigismund, he made Hrvoje his deputy for Dalmatia territory, as promised, calling him his Vicar General for the regions of Sclavonia (in partibus Sclavonie).
 He was also named Duke of Split, and given possessions on the islands of Brač, Hvar and Korčula.
-From then on he carried the title of "Grand Duke of Bosnia and Knyaz of Donji Kraji, Duke of Split, regent of Dalmatia and Croatia", or as title visible on coins duke was able to mint in Split read in Dux Spaleti, Dalmatie Croatieque regius viceregens ac Bosne supremus vojvoda.
+From then on he carried the title of "Grand Duke of Bosnia and Knez of Donji Kraji, Duke of Split, regent of Dalmatia and Croatia", or as title visible on coins duke was able to mint in Split read in Dux Spaleti, Dalmatie Croatieque regius viceregens ac Bosne supremus vojvoda.
 In 1406 Hrvoje Vukčić Hrvatinić fortified and strengthened Prozor Fortress over the Vrlika valley in Croatia, also given to him by Ladislaus of Naples.

 He continually exerted his influence over Bosnia affairs.
 He came into conflict with King Ostoja and participated in the plot to remove him from the throne and replacing him with Tvrtko II Kotromanić in 1404.
 Together with Tvrtko II he formed a movement against Hungary and Sigismund of Luxembourg.
 After Sigismund's military intervention in 1408 and the massacre of the Bosnian army, he allied himself with Sigismund.
 However, Hungary's victory in Bosnia and the retaking of the throne by King Ostoja weakened him severely.
 He soon lost control over the islands he had been given, as well as Split.
 At this point, he sought help from the Ottoman Empire.
 The Hungarian army was defeated at Lašva in 1415, but this would open the door to Ottoman expansion into Bosnia.
 Hrvoje died the following year and was buried in the crypt of a his private underground chapel, located in the southern quarter within the walls of Jajce.
 His widow, Jelena Nelipčić, re-married to King Ostoja.